rpj/zw/README.md

 Most critical of these values is [hostname](https://github.com/rpj/zw/blob/master/zw_provision.h#L10), which is limited to 32 characters in length and *must be unique across your network*.
 All references to `HOSTNAME` elsewhere in this document refer to this data.

-Once provisioned units will halt forever, so to return them to normal: unset `ZERO_WATCH_PROVISIONING_MODE`, rebuild and reflash.
+Once provisioned, the unit will halt forever, so to return it to normal behavior: unset `ZERO_WATCH_PROVISIONING_MODE`, rebuild and reflash.
 That's it!

 ## Configuration

-Most of the behavior, save for the [display specifications]() (which will one day be configurable as well), is configurable at runtime via the Redis instance the unit connects to.
+Most of the behavior, save for the [display specifications](https://github.com/rpj/zw/blob/master/zw_displays.cpp#L67-L78) (which will one day be configurable as well), is configurable at runtime via the Redis instance the unit connects to.

 Specifically, a [number of fields](https://github.com/rpj/zw/blob/master/zw_common.h#L7-L13) are exposed as `HOSTNAME:config:*` keys for which any written (valid) value [will be honored](https://github.com/rpj/zw/blob/master/zero_watch.ino#L264-L295) on the next refresh cycle.